LorenzoBioinfo/ecoli-genome-gpt/README.md

-# 🧬 EcoliGTP DNA language model: Teaching a GPT to Read the Genome
+# 🧬 EcoliGPT DNA language model: Teaching a GPT to Read the Genome

 > *What does a transformer learn when trained on DNA — without being told about codons, ribosomes, or amino acids?*